Michael Saylor once again releases Strategy Bitcoin holdings tracking information, and may disclose the increase in holdings next week | MEXC News

-PANews reported on July 27 that Michael Saylor, executive chairman of Strategy (formerly MicroStrategy), once again released information on Strategy's Bitcoin holdings tracking on the X platform.
-Usually, he would disclose Strategy's Bitcoin holdings data the day after he released the relevant information.
+PANews reported on July 20 that Michael Saylor, executive chairman of Strategy (formerly MicroStrategy), once again released information about Strategy’s Bitcoin holdings tracking on the X platform.
+He wrote: “ Stay Humble.
+Stack Sats. ” Usually, he would disclose Strategy’s Bitcoin holdings data the next day after releasing relevant information.

 Disclaimer: The articles reposted on this site are sourced from public platforms and are provided for informational purposes only.
 They do not necessarily reflect the views of MEXC.
 All rights remain with the original authors.
 If you believe any content infringes on third-party rights, please contact [email protected]